 Isakson, Tester Announce Toys for Tots Drive

-WASHINGTON – U.S. Senators Johnny Isakson, R-Ga., and Jon Tester, D-Mont., chairman and ranking member of the Senate Committee on Veterans’ Affairs, today announced that the committee will once again sponsor a Senate-wide Toys for Tots drive in honor of the upcoming holidays.
+ATLANTA – U.S. Senators Johnny Isakson, R-Ga., and Jon Tester, D-Mont., chairman and ranking member of the Senate Committee on Veterans’ Affairs, today announced that the committee will be sponsoring the annual Toys for Tots drive in honor of the upcoming holidays.

-The Senate unanimously passed S.Res.333, introduced by Isakson and Tester, to permit the collection of charitable donations in Senate buildings during the holiday season.
+The Senate unanimously passed S.Res.696, introduced by Isakson and Tester, to permit the collection of charitable donations in Senate buildings during the holiday season.

-Toys for Tots is an annual program conducted by the United States Marine Corps Reserve to collect toys for needy children.
+Toys for Tots is an annual program conducted by the U.S. Marine Corps Reserve to collect toys for needy children.
 The committee will be accepting donations of new, unwrapped toys in drop-off boxes until Dec.
-13, 2017, when Marines will collect the donations.
+12, 2018, when Marines will collect the donations.
 Donation boxes are located in participating Senate offices and outside the committee’s hearing room, 418 Russell Senate Office Building.

 The Senate Committee on Veterans’ Affairs is chaired by U.S. Senator Johnny Isakson, R-Ga., in the 115th Congress.
 Isakson is a veteran himself – having served in the Georgia Air National Guard from 1966-1972 – and has been a member of the Senate VA Committee since he joined the Senate in 2005.
 Isakson’s home state of Georgia is home to more than a dozen military installations representing each branch of the armed forces as well as more than 750,000 veterans.